 It’s never too late to help your senior loved one take preventative health measures.
-Whether you’re a family, hourly, or live-in caregiver in Tampa, below are five ways you can help the senior you care for ward off dementia and continue living a happy and healthy life.
+Whether you’re a family caregiver or an inexperienced provider of Clearwater senior care, below are five ways you can help the senior you care for ward off dementia and continue living a happy and healthy life.

 1. Reading and writing

 Reading and writing on a daily basis helps a person’s brain process and restore information.
 One study shows people who engage regularly in mental activities, like reading and writing, had a mental decline rate 32 percent less than those with just average mental activity.